samoylenko/samoylenko.me/README.md

                 (or [Burp Suite](https://portswigger.net/burp) - commercial
                 analogue, extremely popular, and adequately priced)

-            These tools are very useful for looking into how web applications work and for finding and reproducing potential vulnerabilities.
+            ZAP contains tools for looking into how web applications work and for finding and reproducing potential vulnerabilities.
             Use these tools while playing with WebGoat or JuiceShop - it's highly recommended!